From Giggles to God: The Power of Nursery Rhyme

 World Nursery Rhyme Week (10–14 November) celebrates the vital role rhymes play in early childhood development.
 At Ashtead Parish, nursery rhymes are a joyful and meaningful part of our weekly toddler groups—‘Little Kid’s Praise’ on Mondays at 10am at The Dell, and ‘Little Kid’s Play’ and ‘Baby Play’ on Wednesdays at 10am at St George’s.

-Another of our kids team volunteers, Affy Light, reflects, “Rhymes wrap big ideas—like kindness and God’s love—into playful, memorable moments.”
-Kelly Eccles adds, “Singing brings joy, resets emotions and helps children engage with faith.”
+Another of our volunteers, Affy Light, reflects, “Rhymes and songs wrap big ideas in small packages.
+Their repetition and melody make spiritual concepts like kindness, creation or God’s love — in ways that feel playful and safe.”
+Kelly Eccles adds, “Singing brings joy, resets emotions and helps children engage with the messages of the rhyme”

 From action songs like ‘If You’re Happy and You Know It’ to our closing prayer rhyme, ‘Thank you God for everything’, these simple verses carry deep spiritual and emotional meaning.
 Whether sung solo or in a circle, rhymes connect generations and hearts.